 Figure 7.
-EIS Nyquist plots recorded on the sculpture “Cavaliere”.
+EIS Nyquist plots recorded for the ‘Cavaliere’ sculpture.

-Given these results, it is possible to confirm the presence of different corrosion mineralogical phases, like copper sulphates, such as brochantite and antlerite and copper phosphate, as kipushite and pseudomalachite (phosphorus presence was also detected by XRF measurements).
+Given these results, it is possible to confirm the presence of different corrosion mineralogical phases, such as copper sulphates, i.e. brochantite and antlerite, and copper phosphates, i.e. kipushite and pseudomalachite (the presence of phosphorus was also detected by XRF measurements).
 The presence of silicates was observed, mainly as a contaminant present on the sculpture surfaces.
-Furthermore, it is possible to correlate the corrosion products to their location and exposure conditions, in accordance with the model proposed by [35]-[38].
-Indeed, in all the analysed areas located on the side of the sculpture, i.e. in rain-exposed surfaces, it is evident the presence of brochantite.
-This kind of soluble compound can be leached by rains, thus creating a cyclic corrosion mechanism, linked to the frequency with which the surface is exposed to rain.
-Phase as brochantite can be more stable in sheltered areas, but only in the 4-6 pH range.
-As a matter of fact, if acidity of the water film present on the surface increases and the pH is lowered to values below 4 [33],[37] the precipitation of antlerite is observed.
-As a matter of fact, antlerite was identified in the areas referred to as “_S”, that are all the sculpture sheltered surfaces, where there is a low water evaporation rate.
+Furthermore, it is possible to correlate the corrosion products with their location and exposure conditions, in accordance with the model proposed by [35]-[38].
+Indeed, in all the analysed areas located on the side of the sculpture, i.e. on rain-exposed surfaces, the presence of brochantite was evident.
+This kind of soluble compound can be leached by rains, thus creating a cyclic corrosion mechanism linked to the frequency with which the surface is exposed to rain.
+A phase such as that of brochantite can be more stable in sheltered areas, but only in the 4–6 pH range.
+If the acidity of the water film present on the surface increases and the pH is lowered to values below 4 [33],[37], the precipitation of antlerite is observed.
+In this study, antlerite was identified in the areas referred to as ‘_S’, which relates to the sculptures’ sheltered surfaces, where there is a low water evaporation rate.

 Electrochemical impedance spectroscopy

-Electrochemical Impedance Spectroscopy (EIS) measurements were performed in two different campaigns: the first one in November 2018 and the second one in April 2019.
-As a matter of fact, EIS is a powerful tool that allows researchers to investigate the corrosion mechanisms affecting metals surfaces and the stability of the superficial oxide and corrosion products layers in a specific environment.
-So, impedance measurements were performed in order to correlate the chemical composition and morphology of the corrosion products layers to their electrochemical behaviour, and to assess the protective effectiveness of the different corrosion patinas.
+EIS measurements were performed in two different campaigns, the first in November 2018 and the second in April 2019.
+EIS is a powerful tool that allows researchers to investigate the corrosion mechanisms affecting metal surfaces and the stability of the superficial oxide and corrosion product layers in a specific environment.
+Thus, impedance measurements were performed in order to correlate the chemical composition and morphology of the corrosion product layers with their electrochemical behaviour and to assess the protective effectiveness of the different corrosion patinas.

-The results are summarized in Figure 7 as Nyquist plots.
-Looking at EIS spectra acquired during the November 2018 campaign, it is possible to observe higher impedance values for point CAV_S01, which is in a sheltered position, if compared to points CAV_U04 and CAV_U05, that were in an unsheltered position of the statue.
-The different electrochemical behaviours can be correlated to the different thickness of the patinas, depending on their exposure conditions.
+The results are summarised in Figure 7 as Nyquist plots.
+Looking at the EIS spectra acquired during the November 2018 campaign, it is possible to observe higher impedance values for point CAV_S01, which was in a sheltered position, compared to points CAV_U04 and CAV_U05, which were in an unsheltered position on the statue.
+The different electrochemical behaviours can be correlated with the different thicknesses of the patinas, depending on their exposure conditions.
 Indeed, corrosion products present on unsheltered surfaces are more likely to be washed away by rain, reducing their thickness.
-It is worth to notice that also using Raman spectroscopy it was possible to similarly discriminate two different behaviours on the basis of the location.
-As discussed in the previous section, RS experimental findings highlighted the presence of antlerite only in correspondence of sheltered positions, while brochantite is the main corrosion product detected in unsheltered areas.
-So, correlating the information coming from these two techniques allows to explain the ongoing corrosion mechanism.
-Actually, patina dissolution in pristine rain is more detrimental in unsheltered areas, where brochantite is present, and leads to a decrease in thickness and change in porosity degree.
-Therefore, in these rain-exposed areas lower impedance values indicate a lower protective effectiveness of the corrosion patina.
-On the other hand, sheltered areas where antlerite is present, exhibit higher impedance values because patina dissolution by rain is less effective and its thickness is thus higher.
+It is worth noting that by also using Raman spectroscopy, it was possible to identify two different behaviours on the basis of the location.
+As discussed in the previous section, RS experimental findings highlighted the presence of antlerite only in correspondence to sheltered positions, while brochantite is the main corrosion product detected in the unsheltered areas.
+Thus, correlating the information obtained using these two techniques allows the ongoing corrosion mechanism to be explained.
+Patina dissolution in pristine rain is more detrimental in unsheltered areas, where brochantite is present, and leads to a decrease in thickness and change in the degree of porosity.
+Therefore, in these rain-exposed areas, lower impedance values indicate a lower protective effectiveness of the corrosion patina.
+However, sheltered areas where antlerite is present exhibit higher impedance values because patina dissolution by rain is less effective, and its thickness is thus higher.